 John Bennie PSM

-John has been a Director since 2016 and is Chairman of the Business Strategy Committee and a member of the Finance & Audit, People and Governance and Council Liaison Committees.
+John has been a Director since 2016 and was elected Chairman in 2021.
+He is also Chair of the People and Governance Committee and a member of all other Board sub-committees.

-He has previously been the State and National President of Local Government Sector Associations and is currently the Chair of the Southern Melbourne Economy Working Group and a non executive Director of MAV Insurance and the Chisholm Institute.
-He is an active Rotarian and a Paul Harris Fellow and holds tertiary and post graduate qualifications in Civil Engineering, Municipal Engineering and Business Administration.
+He has previously been the State and National President of Local Government Sector Associations; Chair of Regional Development Australia Southern Melbourne; and a Non-Executive Director of MAV Insurance.
+He is a Paul Harris Fellow and holds tertiary and post graduate qualifications in Civil Engineering, Municipal Engineering and Business Administration.

 He was awarded the Public Service Medal in 2014 for outstanding public service in the pursuit of excellence in Local Government management.

-John has been a Director since 2014 and is Chairman of the Finance and Audit Committee and a member of the People and Governance and Business Strategy Committees.
+John has been a Director since 2014 and is Chair of the Finance and Audit Committee and a member of the People and Governance and Business Strategy Committees.

 He has been a resident of Manningham for 50 years.